Copyright © Giulia Skye 2021

 “Absolutely.
 You got my email, didn’t you?”

 “Your contractual title is Personal Assistant and you’ll be paid weekly.”
 Seb reached into his inside pocket for the salary form he’d printed off before leaving home and pushed it toward her.
 “You’ll need to fill out your personal details as well as your banking information.
-My accountant in Ottawa will process the payment.
+My accountant will process the payment.
 Did you print off and sign the contract and non-disclosure agreement I emailed you?”

 “That’s okay, I have a spare copy in my room.”